mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 As you can see there is a bit of a difference near the top (slice 422) and the bottom (slice 1822).
 In this case it's not a lot, only 6 pixels.

-However it needs to be accounted for during the reconstruciton.
+However it needs to be accounted for during the reconstruction.
 This is currently done in `core.algorithms.cor_interpolate`, which requires the information above (slice and associated COR) and interpolates the rest of the CORs for the slices in between.
 This method has worked quite well so far, because Tomopy lets us specify a COR for each slice, by providing a list that is of the same length as the number of sinograms.

 We can supply the slice/cor information through the command line: